chipweinberger/flutter_blue_plus/README.md

     return;
 }

-// turn on bluetooth ourself if we can
-// for iOS, the user controls bluetooth enable/disable if (Platform.isAndroid) {
-    await FlutterBluePlus.turnOn();
-}

 // handle bluetooth on & off
 // note: for iOS the initial state is typically BluetoothAdapterState.unknown
 // note: if you have permissions issues you will get stuck at BluetoothAdapterState.unauthorized